5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Apple Silicon Mac Startup Key Combinations

-It is simple for Apple Silicon Mac users to remember the startup key combination because you just need to press the power button or Touch ID.
+For Apple Silicon Mac users, remembering the startup key combination is a breeze, as all you need to do is press the power button or use Touch ID.

-You can press the power button or Touch ID and release it until the startup options show up on the screen.
+Press the power button or use Touch ID, and hold it until the startup options appear on the screen.

 Mac Startup Key Combinations [for Intel-Based Mac]